rust-lang/style-team/team-policy.md

 * “Is there anything you are carrying out of the meeting that you’d like to get off your chest now?”

 Meeting evaluations are an opportunity to learn from our meetings.
 We can either talk about content, process, or interpersonal dynamics.
 We utilize meeting evaluations to help ourselves inhabit a growth mindset.
 Our goal is to have meetings which are well-run, refreshing, connecting, and energizing.
 We achieve this goal by giving space for people to speak up about both the positive and negative aspects of how we're working together so that we can prioritize continuous improvement and positive connections.

+Meeting check-outs are considered private and internal to the style team and are not recorded as part of our minutes.
+Exceptions to this can be made via an operational consent decision by the team, and are often useful in cases such as when new backlog or action items come up during the check-out.

 [Style Guide]: https://github.com/rust-lang/fmt-rfcs/blob/master/guide/guide.md
 [#T-style]: https://rust-lang.zulipchat.com/#narrow/stream/346005-t-style